1garo/shortlink/README.md

         path: /health
         port: 80
     ```
-2. Auth: Could be useful to have a more fancy implementation like OAuth 2.0 or a more simpler like JWT.
+2. Auth: Could be a fancy implementation like OAuth 2.0 or a simpler one like JWT.
+3. I always like to let infrastructure do most of the hardwork related to scaling, performance and optimizations.
+But after that we can go to the code and start doing some improvements, like introducing goroutines.
+4. A cache layer you be great(e.g Redis), would improve our performance and our services would be free to process new incoming requests.